Nadia Maftouni

 Nadia Maftouni (نادیا مفتونی, born 14 January 1966) is an Iranian academic, philosophical author and artist.
 She is best known as a leading Researcher on Farabian, Avicennian and Suhrawardian philosophy with her modern reading of their works.
 She is also an established researcher in Jurisprudence and Islamic History.
-She is an associate professor at University of Tehran, where she is an alumna and a member of the department of Philosophy and Islamic Theology.
+She is a professor at the University of Tehran, where she is an alumna and a member of the department of Philosophy and Islamic Theology.
 She is a Senior Research Scholar at Yale Law School and she is on the board of History of Philosophy Quarterly.
 She is also famous for proposing to Iranian artist Hossein Nuri when he was already in a wheelchair.

 Early life

 As a teenager, she became one of NODET's select students in the second year of its foundation.
 She was enrolled at Sharif University of Technology and started studying Applied physics.

 Marriage

 Maftouni first saw Hossein Nuri as he was invited to hold a speech at Sharif.
 Nuri was already using a wheelchair as a result of being tortured in 1972 for writing a political satire.
 Maftouni being captivated by his words, fell in love with him and proposed to him.
 She left her studies and family to live with Nuri who was then residing in the border town of Torbat-e Jam.
 It was there that she gave birth to two sons.
 A few years later they moved to Mashhad and then to Tehran.